top of page

 • Overlapping tasks: Professional development and studying writing and rhetoric.

-• Designing questions and identifying gaps in WPA mentorship prompted the creation of our priority matrix workshop.
+• Designing questions and identifying gaps in WPA mentorship prompted us to create a priority matrix workshop.

 image.png